Questions and answers CSRD and ESRS

 • the role of sustainability in the governance of the undertaking.

-• de financial sustainability risks and opportunities of the undertaking for the short (1 year), medium (5 years) and long term (>5 years).
+• the financial sustainability risks and opportunities of the undertaking for the short (1 year), medium (5 years) and long term (>5 years).
 The undertaking pays attention to both actual and potential future impacts, risks and opportunities.

-• how sustainability is part of the business strategy, risk management (policies and processes) and what the undertaking aims to achieve in terms of sustainability.
+• how sustainability is part of the business strategy, policies and risk management processes, and what the undertaking aims to achieve in terms of sustainability.

 More information: